Dodowingster/Project-Paleo-Maiden/world building/lore.md

 ### Family Clades

-Beyond their individual species, Paleo Maidens are also categorized into broader **Family Clades**, which reflect their shared paleontological ancestry.
-These groupings, such as the swift **Dromaeosauridae** (the "raptors"), the powerful **Abelisauridae**, or the immense **Titanosauria**, often hint at shared physical traits or predispositions.
-For instance, Maidens from the same clade might share similar body types, innate talents, or even a natural affinity for certain fighting styles.

-These shared lineages are a significant part of a Maiden's identity and can foster deep bonds of camaraderie or, just as often, intense family rivalries.
-A Maiden's clade provides a sense of belonging but can also create a set of expectations to either live up to or, for some, to rebel against.
-The broadest of these divisions are the two great orders: the **Ornithischian** and **Saurischian** clades, which form the foundational divide in Paleo Maiden society and are reflected in the dormitory structure of the Stratum Institute.
+Beyond direct lineage, Maidens are categorized into broader **Family Clades** based on shared paleontological ancestry.
+These groupings, like the **Abelisauridae** or **Dromaeosauridae**, are not based on immediate family ties but on deep, instinctual connections.
+This shared ancestry can foster camaraderie or, just as often, intense rivalries between different branches of the same ancient family tree.
+The broadest of these divisions are the two great orders: the **Ornithischian** and **Saurischian** clades, which form the foundational divide in Paleo Maiden society.
 ```
 Dinosauria/
 ├── Saurischian_Clans/